 In March 2016, an accounting standards update was issued that simplifies several aspects of the accounting for share-based payment award transactions.
 Among other things, this new guidance will require all income tax effects of share-based awards to be recognized in the statement of operations when the awards vest or are settled, will allow an employer to repurchase more of an employee's shares for tax withholding purposes than it can today without triggering liability accounting and will allow a policy election to account for forfeitures as they occur.
 This new standard will be effective for annual periods beginning after December 15, 2016.
-Early adoption was permitted.
-We elected to early adopt this accounting standards update in fourth quarter 2016 which required us to reflect any adjustments as of January 1, 2016, the beginning of the annual period that included the interim period of adoption.
-The following summarizes the impact of this new standard on our consolidated financial statements:
+Early adoption is permitted.
+We are electing to early adopt this accounting standards update in fourth quarter 2016 which requires us to reflect any adjustments as of January 1, 2016, the beginning of the annual period that includes the interim period of adoption.
+The following summarizes the impact of Accounting Standards Update 2016-09 "Compensation-Stock Compensation (Topic 718)" (ASU 2016-09) on our consolidated financial statements: